 The teams selected to wear GPS tracking devices shall wear a number bib vest.
-The vest must not be covered during the competition.
-The competitors of the selected teams must wear the vest until the Emit checkout point under threat of disqualification The vests will be distributed to the teams with other competition material in advance.
+The vest must be wholly visible and not be covered during the competition.
+The vests will be distributed to the teams with other competition material in advance.

 A GPS tracking system will be used in both relays on all legs.
 If a team refuses to carry the device, the team will be disqualified.
 Approximately 30 teams will carry the device on each leg of both relays.

 The GPS device will be given to the runner at a special GPS point at the entrance gate to the start / changeover area.
 The runner will be guided how to wear the device.
-The runner must wear both the device and the number bib vest all the time after they have been put on until they are returned to the organizer after the Emit checkup after the leg.
+The runner must wear both the device and the number bib vest (with a pocket for the device) all the time after they have been put on until they are returned to the organizer after the Emit checkup after the leg.
 The GPS device has to be put on at the latest 15 minutes before the runner starts their leg.
 During the race, the organizer may change the teams that carry the devices.
-The teams selected for GPS tracking during the race continue to use their normal bibs.

 Competitors’ Own GPS Devices and Phones